-19. May 2023The viral infection Mpox/”monkeypox” occurred in Berlin in 2022 among men* having sex with men*.
+The viral infection Mpox first occurred in Berlin in the summer of 2022 among men who have sex with men.

 Good to know

-Symptoms (includes photos)A few days to 3 weeks after infection, symptoms of Mpox first appear.
+Symptoms (includes photos)A few days to 3 weeks after infection, symptoms of mpox first appear.

 Early symptoms may include fever, swollen lymph nodes in the groin, headaches and joint/muscle pain.